bschreck/deep.sh/docs/keyboard_shortcuts.rst

 ******************
 Keyboard Shortcuts
 ******************
-Xonsh comes pre-baked with a few keyboard shortcuts.
+Deepsh comes pre-baked with a few keyboard shortcuts.
 The following is only available under the prompt-toolkit shell.

 .. list-table::
     :widths: 40 60